Case Interview Practice

 What is market sizing in case interviews?

-Market sizing in case interviews involves estimating the size of a specific market, often using available data and logical assumptions.
+Market sizing in case interviews involves estimating the potential size of a market for a specific product or service.
+It requires logical reasoning and data analysis.

 How long should I spend on a market sizing case?

-Typically, you should aim to spend around 30 minutes on a market sizing case, allowing time for analysis and presentation.
+Typically, you should aim to spend around 30 minutes on a market sizing case.
+This includes structuring your approach, making calculations, and summarizing your findings.

 Explore related topics